Bumblebee99YT/pong/README.md

 ----------------------------------------------------------------------------------------------------------------
-This game is based off of the classic game Pong from some old console like atari or something it is easy and doesn't take much effort, this game goes on infinitely so have fun any bugs should be reported to Bumblebee99#8157 on discord, it starts as soon as you run the file, so
+This game is based off of the classic game Pong from some old console like atari or something it is easy and doesn't take much effort, this game goes on infinitely so have fun Sounds might only work on Windows, change some of the sound things in pong.
+Look up a tutorial if needed any bugs should be reported to Bumblebee99#3818 on discord, it starts as soon as you run the file, so

 ██╗  ██╗ █████╗ ██╗   ██╗███████╗    ███████╗██╗   ██╗███╗   ██╗